 After making your list, take each post and begin restructuring them and reorganizing the content so that they can be reproduced into a quality video.

 Here’s how I create vlogs and videos for my YouTube channel –

-- Introduce myself and the title of the video (20-40 seconds long)
+- Introduce myself and content of the video (15-30 seconds long, or much less)

-- Go straight to the content (4-8 minutes long, however, this depends on how in-depth I go and some of my videos are much longer than this, but, the shorter the better)
+- Go straight to the content (8-12 minutes long, however, this depends on how in-depth I go and some of my videos are much longer than this)